L-Nash/Project_4/README.md

 2. Data Cleaning:
-After building our first set of models, we realized that our data needed further cleaning, so we encoded the categorical columns (Diabetes_012 , Age, Income and Education).
+After building our first set of models, we realized that our data needed further cleaning, so we encoded the categorical columns ('Diabetes_012', 'Age', 'Income' and 'Education').

 3. Over Sampling: